METAL AIR WATER SYRINGE TIP

 Also known as aspiration or “suck-back”.

-Bioburden enters metal air water syringe tips in several ways.
+Bioburden enters metal tips in several ways.
 It is important to remember that blood and other potentially infectious bodily fluids can be aerosolized when metal air water syringe tips are used to treat patients (hence the common use of face shields and barrier films today).
 Negative water pressure is generated in most air water syringes when the buttons are released to close valves inside the syringe.
-The physics of this action cause suck-back (reflux) into the metal air water syringe tips.
+The physics of this action cause suck-back (reflux) into the metal tips.

 A quarter inch of blood, saliva, and tissue gets sucked into metal air water syringe tip.